DSA Architect and Urban Planner

-Presentation and specific features
+Overview and key features

-with : Gwenaëlle d'Aboville (Ville Ouverte), Thibault Barbier (Atelier Georges) and Julien Romane (Les Marneurs)
+alongside: Gwenaëlle d’Aboville (Ville Ouverte), Thibault Barbier (Atelier Georges) and Julien Romane (Les Marneurs)

 And also: Thaïs de Roquemaurel, David Énon, Sébastien Marot and Stéphane Füzesséry

-Situated manifestos
+Contextual manifestos

-Between academic and professional worlds
+Between the academic and professional worlds

-- Mobilizing knowledge
+- Mobilising knowledge

 - Building